NeatNerdPrime/puppet-sysstat/README.md

 This module will install the sysstat package, update the sysstat crontab file and the main sysstat configuration file.
 It has reasonable defaults, but the defaults can be overidden through hiera.

 ## Instructions
 Put the following values into hiera.
-The values below are the defaults, so you can ommit them if you are happy with the defaults.
+The values below are the defaults, so you can omit them if you are happy with the defaults.
 ```
   sysstat::sa1_options = "-S ALL",
   sysstat::interval = 2,